 How Much Does It Cost To Install a Trailer Hitch?

-The average range for a receiver trailer hitch with all parts and labor costs included ranges from $400-$1,230 depending on the class (I-V), build quality, and brand.
+Depending on the hitch type, brand, and build quality the costs vary.
+Receiver hitch class (I-V) costs $400 to $1,230 on average including all its parts and labor costs.
 On the other hand, Gooseneck costs between $680 and $1,280, including all parts and labor costs.
 Lastly, the 5th wheel trailer hitch is the most expensive of the three, going between $1,100 and $2,180, including all parts and labor costs.

 Trailer Hitch | Hitch Cost | Parts Cost | Labor Cost | Total Installation Cost Including Hitch Cost |